johnsca/charm-arch/README.md

 interface protocols, very complex software deployments can be managed through extendable, but well-defined mechanisms.

-For more efficient code re-use, charms are further broken down into layers, which are pieces brought in from various locations and shared between charms, as well as reactive handlers, which are small Python functions triggered by conditions on flags, which in turn are an extendable collection of set /
+For more efficient code reuse, charms are further broken down into layers, which are pieces brought in from various locations and shared between charms, as well as reactive handlers, which are small Python functions triggered by conditions on flags, which in turn are an extendable collection of set /